 With a stress test, you need to:

 - Avoid eating or drinking after midnight before your test

-- Walk for a minimum of five minutes on the treadmill or receive a medication that mimics stress from exercise
+- Perform seven to 12 minutes of exercise or receive a medication that mimics stress from exercise

 - Have a radioactive tracer administered through an IV